We shall not sleep, though poppies grow

 Alongside the official observance dates and major exhibitions, communities, attractions, festivals and organisations across the country will continue to hold their own special commemorative events, each offering their own unique perspective and memories of the Great War.

-Scotland’s commemorative programme draws to a close in 2018 at the National War Museum with Poppies.
+Scotland’s commemorative programme drew to a close in 2018 at the National War Museum with Poppies.
 Marking the centenary of the end of the Great War, Poppies will tell the remarkable story of how Canadian Scot John McCrae’s 1915 poem ‘In Flanders Field’ saw this delicate crimson wildflower becoming a world-wide symbol of remembrance.